vuex-orm/vuex-orm-next/docs/guide/relationships/polymorphic.md

 Additionally, Vuex ORM assumes that the foreign key should have a value matching the `id` (or the custom `static primaryKey`) field of the parent.
-In other words, Vuex ORM will look for the value of the videos's `id` field in the `commentableId` field of the `Comment` record.
+In other words, Vuex ORM will look for the value of the video's `id` field in the `commentableId` field of the `Comment` record.
 If you would like the relationship to use a value other than `id`, you may pass a fourth argument to the `morphMany` method specifying your custom key:

 ```js